HEnquist/camilladsp/README.md

       bits: 16
 ```
 The available types are
-- Simple, simple noise shaping with increasing noise towards higher freqencies
+- Simple, simple noise shaping with increasing noise towards higher frequencies
-- Uniform, just digher, no shaping.
+- Uniform, just dither, no shaping.
 Requires also the parameter "amplitude" to set the dither amplitude in bits.
 - Lipshitz, intended for 44.1 kHz, gives very little subjective noise
 - None, just quantize without dither.
-Only useful with small target bit depth for demonstation.
+Only useful with small target bit depth for demonstration.

-To test the differenc types, set the target bit depth to something very small like 5 bits and try them all.
+To test the difference types, set the target bit depth to something very small like 5 bits and try them all.

 ### Difference equation
 The "DiffEq" filter implements a generic difference equation filter with transfer function:
 H(z) = (b0 + b1*z^-1 + .. + bn*z^-n)/(a0 + a1*z^-1 + .. + an*z^-n).
-The coeffients are given as a list a0..an in that order.
+The coefficients are given as a list a0..an in that order.
 Example:
 ```
   example_diffeq:
     type: DiffEq